barrystone/budget-allocation-app_react/README.md

 # Bugget allocation app

+## Tech stack (main ones)

+- Frontend
+  - React
+  - Redux
+  - Bootstrap

+## Introduction

-This is a simple budget allocation app that allows you to allocate your budget to different categories.
+This is a frontend based budget allocation app that has some basic features to allows you to allocate your budget to different categories.

+This project is based on one of final projects of IBM online frontend development course.